mcbookshelf/bookshelf/docs/modules/move.md

 ### How It Works?

-Upon collision, you have the freedom to update both the velocity score that will be used in the next tick `@s bs.vel.[x,y,z]` and the remaining velocity `$move.vel.[x,y,z] bs.lambda`.
-Since the module will attempt to continue moving based on the remaining velocity, it's crucial to avoid introducing a race condition.
+When a collision occurs, you can modify both the velocity score used on the next tick (`@s bs.vel.[x,y,z]`) and the remaining velocity (`$move.vel.[x,y,z] bs.lambda`).
+If you preserve any velocity along the axis that triggered the collision, the entity will move partially into the block and the collision will be treated as soft.
+During this state, the entity receives a tag `bs.move.flag.<flag>`, where the flag value (`1`, `2`, `4` or `8`) corresponds to the specific shape currently being intersected.
+The tag is removed once the entity fully exits the shape.

 ```{admonition} Velocity Scaling
 :class: warning